 3. Turn a wooden pallet into a coffee table

-As we look to dress our outdoor spaces more like that of the indoors, a coffee table becomes an essential furniture piece for your outside space, too.
 If you’re on a budget, buying new garden furniture can sometimes feel so far out of reach.
 If you’re looking for a savvy solution while you save for the dream furniture set try upcycling old wooden pallets.

 This fine example, made by the team at Cuprinol, shows how a wooden pallet can make a fabulous garden table, thanks to a splash of vibrant colour and simple castor feet it takes on a whole new purpose.